 The Best Doughnut Shops in Every State

+Time to start planning a road trip!
 We uncovered the best doughnut shops in every state.
-Time to start planning that road trip.

 The Heavenly Donut Co., Birmingham

 Simplicity goes a long way at The Heavenly Donut Co., where bakers whip up fresh batches of plain glazed doughnuts every morning.
 The secret recipe results in light and airy old-fashioneds that melt in your mouth and send you back to the counter to order more.
 (Try the classic at home with our glazed doughnut recipe).